 come on!
 A sporting barrackers cry.
 Carn the Blues!

-starting positions Six Players from each Team are permitted in each area defined by the Boundary Line and the Fifty Metre Arcs.
+executed in the centre circle Six Players from each Team are permitted in each area defined by the Boundary Line and the Fifty Metre Arcs.

 Of these six Players, at least one Player from each Team is positioned within both Goal Squares.